engr101staff/engr101matlab/_sources/intro_to_matlab/main.rst

 In MATLAB, a **script** is sequence of commands written out, saved into a file, and then run all at once.
 We often use a script when we want to write a program that does something non-trivial and that we might run multiple times.

-Let's take a look at an example, and along the way we'll write up our first "useful" MATLAB program.
+Let's take a look at an example, and along the way we'll write up our first interesting MATLAB program.

 ----------------------------
 Example: A Fuel Calculator